Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Introduction

 Slow slip events are ubiquitous in subduction zones and exhibit a diverse range of spatiotemporal complexities.
 Sometimes, they can be observed in shallow depths or below the seismogenic zone.
 In Nankai Trough, short-term SSEs are discovered with a duration spanning from days to weeks and 3-6 months recurrence time \parencite{obara2004,hirose2006} and long-term SSEs are observed in deep areas with around a 1-year duration and 6-year recurrence time \parencite{Ozawa2001}.
-Shallow VLFEs and tremor, megathrust earthquake, long-term SSEs, and short-term SSEs are observed from trough to the deep \parencite{obara2016}.
+Shallow VLFEs and tremor, megathrust earthquake, long-term SSEs, and short-term SSEs are observed from trough to the deep regions of the subduction zone \parencite{obara2016}.
 This pattern of depth-dependent SSEs is also seen in the Mexican subduction zone \parencite{ElYousfi2023}.
 In Hikurangi, shallow SSEs are accompanied by microearthquakes, and deep SSEs are long-term with a duration of 2-3 months and a recurrence interval of 2 years with no tremors \parencite{wallace2013}.

 Slow slip events (SSEs) have a complex relationship with earthquakes in space and time.
-In the San Andreas fault, slow and fast rupture can coexist on the same section of the fault \parencite{Shelly2009, veedu2016}.
+In the San Andreas fault, slow and fast rupture can coexist on the same section of the fault \parencite{Shelly2009,veedu2016}.
 Tremor signals were observed 18 months prior to the 2004 Mw 6.0 Parkfield earthquake.
-There are also examples of SSEs that can occur before earthquakes \parencite{burgmann2018, MartnezGarzn2024}.
-The 1999 Mw7.6 Izmit earthquake was preceded by a 44-minute slow slip \parencite{bouchon2011}.
-A slow slip event in Guerrero triggered the 2014 Mw 7.3 Papanoa earthquake \parencite{radiguet2016}.
-In the Cascadia subduction zone, GPS observations suggest that the merging of slow slip event fronts, potentially leading to a major earthquake, maybe a possible mechanism for earthquake occurrence \parencite{Bletery2020}.
+There are also examples of SSEs that can occur before earthquakes \parencite{burgmann2018,MartnezGarzn2024}.
+The 1999 Mw 7.6 Izmit earthquake was preceded by a 44-minute slow slip \parencite{bouchon2011}.
+A large slow slip event (equivalent Mw 7.6) in Guerrero triggered the 2014 Mw 7.3 Papanoa earthquake \parencite{radiguet2016}.
+In the Cascadia subduction zone, GPS observations suggest that the merging of slow slip event fronts (equivalent Mw 6.6) may be a possible mechanism for earthquake occurrence \parencite{Bletery2020}.

 Earthquakes can also trigger SSEs.
 The 2016 Mw7.8 Kaikoura earthquake triggered a slow slip on the southern Hikurangi subduction zone \parencite{Wallace2018}.
 The 2017 Chiapas earthquake in Mexico triggered a slow slip event on the southern San Andreas Fault, located 3000 km away from the earthquake's epicenter \parencite{Tymofyeyeva2019}.
 SSEs can also occur periodically without earthquakes, like in Cascadia \parencite{rogers2003} and Hikurangi subduction zone \parencite{wallace2016}.
 The relationship between earthquakes and SSEs is still unclear and needs more studies and investigation.